yazanMhussein/Tunify-Platform/README.md

 # Repository Design Pattern

- the Repository Design Pattern that mediates data to and from the database using collections of objects.
+ The Repository Design Pattern that mediates data to and from the database using collections of objects.
  It provides a more object-oriented way to get access and manipulate data.
 A need was felt for abstraction from the data access layer to the business logic layer.